NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 			roads that are not within the area of the matching LINZ city / suburb

 Manual work:
-	Checking unmatched cities
+	Check unmatched cities file:
+		Helpful to add csv file to map to see where they are;
-	Add entries as needed to exception table ..\..\]linzdataservice\CityXlate\tilename_cidxlt.csv Unlink/move roads from improper suburbs
+		Unlink/move roads from improper suburbs
-		Looks like original assignment accidentally sometimes linked to 'watery' ones that should just be the physical bay/lake.
+			Looks like original assignment accidentally often linked to 'watery' ones that should just be the physical area beside it.
+		Correct spelling mistakes / name changes.
-	OR create an exception for ones we want to add, e.g. Wigram Skies in Canterbury Care with deleting unneeded suburbs from mp file as that will renumber everything and screw up the xlate file.
+		Add entries as needed to exception table ..\..\]linzdataservice\CityXlate\tilename_cidxlt.csv To distinguish same name in two different areas. create an exception for ones we want to add, e.g. Wigram Skies in Canterbury Care with deleting unneeded suburbs from mp file as that will renumber everything and screw up the xlate file (not that bad?).
+	Check tilename_-WrongCities100k.csv.
+A likely scenario for entries in this file is an incorrect automatic name assignment.

 Canterbury - started with 6581 incorrect.
 20230806 2512